List of Marvel Comics characters: R: Gunther Strauss

 Gunther Strauss is a supervillain in the Marvel Comics universe.

 The character, created by Stan Lee and Al Avison, first appeared in Captain America Comics #22 (January 1943).

 Gunther Strauss is a Nazi agent ordered by Adolf Hitler to cause a popular uprising in the United States.
 Acting as "the Reaper", Strauss travels to Manhattan and claims to be a religious prophet who had received an oracular vision.
 He exhorts people to abandon morality and to tear down the legal system and the federal government.
-Learning of his scheme, Bucky and Captain America pursue the Reaper into the New York City Subway, where Strauss falls on the electrified third rail and is killed.
+Learning of his scheme, Bucky and Captain America pursue Reaper into the New York City Subway, where he falls on the electrified third rail and is killed.

 Pantu Hurageb

 Pantu Hurageb is a mutant in the X-Force comic book series.
 He generates a paralyzing wave that slows reaction times and also has prosthetic hands that he can morph into a scythe.

-Reaper has been a terrorist member of the Mutant Liberation Front.
+Reaper has been a member of the Mutant Liberation Front.
 Reaper later became a hero in the Ultraverse before returning to Earth-616.

-During the "Decimation" storyline, Reaper was among the mutants who lost their mutant powers.
-Quicksilver later found Reaper and used the mists from the Terrigen Crystal on him.
+During the "Decimation" storyline, Reaper is among the mutants who lost their mutant powers.
+Reaper joins X-Cell, a group of former mutants who blame the government for causing M-Day.

-Reaper later joined up with X-Cell, a group of former mutants who blame the government for causing M-Day.
-During the final fight between X-Cell and X-Factor, Reaper started to feel the side-effects of the Terrigen Mists.
-Abyss flung him and Fatale into the Brimstone Dimension and followed them.

-A.I.M. scientist Terrence Hoffman later found Abyss, Fatale, and Reaper frozen in the Brimstone Dimension.
-He was able to extract them from the Brimstone Dimension and imprison them in the machine that extracted them where they were drained of the Terrigen energies.
-X-Factor rescued them and defeated Hoffman.
-Reaper remained in his mutant form.
-While Abyss remained silent, Reaper and Fatale crashed a press conference in order to blame Quicksilver for the Terrigen Mist incident.

-During the "Fall of X" storyline, Reaper relocated to the Limbo Embassy after Orchis' attack on Krakoa.